freebasic/fbc/FreeBASIC/readme.txt

   o plasma:
     - Translated the FMOD and BASS headers.
     - Wrote the fmod.bas test in the examples/sound directory.

+  o Randy Keeling (randy[at]keeling.com):
+    - Wrote the GSL matrix test at the examples/GSL directory.

   o Sterling Christensen (sterling[at]engineer.com):
     - Ex-project member, developer of the QB-like graphics library (later